zaphosting/docs/docs/fivem-server-customisation.md

 Are you looking to customise your server to display custom information in the server list?
 This can be done easily!
 In this guide you will learn how to set a range of different customisations that are available to make your server stand out in the server list!

-## Accessing your server's configuration
+## Access options for the configuration

 There are multiple ways available to access your `server.cfg` configuration file for your FiveM gameserver.
 Editing this file is needed in order to allow you to set customisations.